makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Five Key Points

-* **Trust**
+There are five key points to keep in mind when considering delegating your MKR.

-Delegation is an expression of trust of the MKR Holder in the delegate.
+**Trust** - Delegation is an expression of the MKR Holder's trust in the delegate.

-* **Incentives**
-Examine your delegate’s incentives.
-These are not solely monetary.
-These are not always permanent.
+**Incentives** - Your delegate will have different incentives than you.
+These may not be solely financial.
+These may not always be permanent.

-* **Recognition**
-Recognized Delegates are safer than Shadow Delegates (but not by much).
+**Recognition** - Recognized Delegates are safer than Shadow Delegates (but not by much).

-* **Balance**
-Be aware of the checks on power among delegates and Core Units.
+**Balance** - Be aware of the checks on power between delegates and Core Units.
 Having only a few large delegates is a risk.
 Delegation to Core Unit personnel is not advised by GovAlpha.

-* **Cost-Benefit**
-Responsible Voting > Responsible Delegation > Apathy > Irresponsible Voting > Irresponsible Delegation.
-Responsible delegation is much, much cheaper than responsible voting and almost as good.
+**Cost-Benefit** - Responsible delegation is much, much cheaper than responsible voting and almost as good for the Maker Protocol.

 ## Trust

 Trust has taken on a bad name in the crypto-space.
 Frequently this is for a good reason.
 Nevertheless, trust plays a key role in life and human interaction.
 Trust comes into play heavily in delegation.

-**Delegation is an expression of trust from the MKR Holder to the delegate**
+**Delegation is an expression of the MKR Holder's trust in the delegate**

 The fundamental trade-off made by MKR Holders when delegating is to benefit from the increased efficiency of governance, at the cost of trust and centralization.
 These costs are unavoidable, though they can be minimized by delegating responsibly.

 Ultimately the Maker Protocol (and the DAO) needs to have efficient enough governance to operate.
-If Maker cannot operate, then the MKR token will lose value.
+If Maker cannot operate effectively, then the MKR token will lose value.
 Likewise, if delegates collude and attack the Maker Protocol, then the MKR token will lose value.

 MKR Holders must create a balance between these two extremes that results in an operable protocol while minimizing risk of governance attack.